Peter von Hagenbach: Legacy

+Upon hearing the news of the rebellion, Charles the Bold was enraged.
+In August 1474, he sent an army led by Peter's brother, Stefan von Hagenbach, into Alsace.
+After Charles refused again to give up control of Alsace, the League of Constance officially declared war on him.
+Hagenbach's death might be considered the catalyst to the conflict now called the "Burgundian Wars".

 Although there was no explicit use of a doctrine of command responsibility, it is seen as the first trial based on that principle.
 It also includes the earliest documented prosecution of sexually-based/targeted crimes before an international tribunal when he was convicted for rapes committed by his troops.
 More recently, the trial of Peter von Hagenbach has been cited to argue against ongoing efforts in modern Australia seeking the retrial or posthumous pardon of convicted Boer War criminals Breaker Morant, Peter Handcock, George Witton, and Henry Picton.